Skip to content

 Adult Social Care and Health is a department of East Sussex County Council.
 They work with people aged 18 or over who live in East Sussex.

 As young people transition from Children's Services into Adult Social Care and Health, the help available and the way to access it may change.
-We recommend you visit the main East Sussex County Council site which provides lots of information on help available, including contact details:
+The main East Sussex County Council site provides lots of information on help available.
+This includes relevant contact details:

 You can contact Adult Social Care and Health by: